HicaroD/QuickEmail/README.md

 ~/go/bin/QuickEmail -topic "The topic of your e-mail" -send "Your message" -to "Email recipient"
 ```

 After run this command, the program will ask you two things: e-mail and password.
-Your password will not be showed in the console while you type!
+Your password will not be showed in the console while you type.
+After that, please check your "Sent" e-mails to make sure that everything was sent successfully.

 ## License
 [MIT](./LICENSE)